cdparks/zeta/README.md

 #Running
 To start the interpreter, run 'python zeta.py'.
 By default, the interpreter runs as a read-evaluate-print loop.
-However, one can use file redirection to execute a script non-interactively:
+However, one can pass a filename as the first argument to execute a script non-interactively:

-`python zeta < script.lisp`
+`python zeta script.lisp`

 The interpreter adjusts to avoid printing unnecessary prompts.